DRA3V50/DRA3V50/README.md

 ---

 I’m passionate about bridging the worlds of cybersecurity and mechanical engineering.
-With a double major in both fields, I focus on building secure, scalable systems while leveraging my hands-on experience with cloud platforms, scripting, IT, AI security, machine learning models, and manufacturing technologies.
+With a double major in both fields, I focus on building secure, scalable systems while leveraging my hands-on experience with cloud platforms, scripting, IT, data security, machine learning models, and manufacturing technologies.

 ---